 Steamed seabass with spinach, asparagus and butter sauce

 The main course looked beautifully decorated with Echium flowers.
 The perch was tender and juicy.
-As an addition, puree of spinach and grilled asparagus with leek were served.
-Unfortunately, the saltiness of this dish overshadowed to us the rest of flavors.
+As an addition, spinach puree and grilled asparagus with leek were served.
+Unfortunately, the saltiness of this dish overshadowed the rest of the flavors.
 2 eggplants.

-The tasting menu originally had cheesecake but we asked for a replacement from the vegan menu due to fact that we do not feel well after a large number of dairy products.
-The dessert consisted of chocolate mousse, a chocolate chips and a chocolate bar with sunken raisins and crisps.
-In addition, as a breakthrough in chocolateiness, raspberry foam frozen in liquid nitrogen and cherries in cognac were added.
+The tasting menu originally had cheesecake but we asked for a replacement from the vegan menu due to the fact that we do not feel well after a large number of dairy products.
+The dessert consisted of chocolate mousse, a chocolate chip and a chocolate bar with sunken raisins and crisps.
+In addition, as a breakthrough in chocolateness, raspberry foam frozen in liquid nitrogen and cherries in cognac were added.
 4 eggplants.

 Coconut biscuit/young spruce with roasted malt/nougat with marigold and sweetscented bedstraw

 Petits Fours worthy of Alice in Wonderland.
 The cream lollipop with spruce syrup and spruce jelly was delightful.
 The coconut biscuit decorated with golden paint was delicious as well.
 Nougat was traditionally too sweet for me, but my husband was very pleased.
 4 eggplants.